clarilemon/Comparison-shotgun-metabarcoding/README.md

 # Comparison-shotgun-metabarcoding

 This repository contains the scripts used to perform all the analysis in the paper "Comparison of metabarcoding and shotgun sequencing confirms the relevance of chloroplastic barcodes for lake phytoplankton diversity assessment" (Lemonnier et al., submitted)

+To view the scripts, they need to be downloaded and then opened using a web browser.